A. Fellowship and the problem of sin.

 v.
 This Antichrist will have surrounding him the kind of personality cult we are conditioned to accept today.
 Not only in America do we practice a sick worship of celebrities, but around the world, nations of hundreds of millions of people have been induced to worship a person – like Lenin, Stalin, or Mao.
 This shows us just how strong a personality cult can be when the government gets behind it wholeheartedly.
 All these developments should make us understand that the Antichrist is ready to be revealed when the moment is right.

 e.
-They went out from us: This shows that many of these many antichrists at one time or another have identified themselves with the body of believers.
+They went out from us: This shows that many of these antichrists at one time or another identified themselves with Christian communities.
 The fact that they left the body of Christ demonstrated that they were not of us to begin with.

 i.
-John isn’t talking about someone who leaves one church to begin attending another good church.
-He is talking about those who leave the community of God’s people all together.
+John wasn’t talking about someone who leaves one church to begin attending another good church.
+He meant those who leave the community of God’s people all together.
 This reveals that they were never really part of God’s people to begin with.

 ii.
 We can imagine the scene.
 There is some controversy among people at a church, and someone responds by saying, “I’m so sick of all this.
 This church and all churches, they’re just a bunch of hypocrites.
 I don’t need any of this.
 I can follow God my own way!”
 They leave; not just a church, but they leave any kind of church.
 We can fairly say that this person does not appear to be a Christian, and their appearance demonstrates that they never really were a Christian.
 Only God knows the heart for certain, but the appearance is that they trusted in the church, or trusted in themselves, but they weren’t really trusting in Jesus Christ.
 If they were, then the common ground of trust in Jesus would be greater than any other difficulty they might be having with other Christians.

 iii.
-One must beware of those folks who are so “spiritual” that they can’t get along in any church.
-One sees those from time to time; folks so gifted, so prophetic, so spiritual, that they are getting kicked out or leaving in a huff from every church they go to.
+One must beware of those who seem to be so “spiritual” that they can’t get along in any church.
+One sees these from time to time: people who seem to be so gifted, so prophetic, or so spiritual that they get kicked out or leave in a huff from every church they go to.
 Finally, they are just left to themselves, and they seem happy enough with that.
 Fellowship with themselves is at least fellowship with someone as spiritual as they are!
-Of course, there is something seriously wrong with such so-called “spirituality.”
+Of course, there is something seriously wrong with such so-called spirituality.

 iv.
 “Perhaps most visible-church members are also members of the invisible church, the mystical body of Christ, but some are not.
 They are with us yet do not really belong to us.
 They share our earthly company but not our heavenly birth.”
 (Stott)